Tatishchev information

 In 1968, Soviet historian Iakov Lur'e popularised the term "Tatishchev information" for all unsourced or poorly sourced dubious claims that Tatishchev ever made in his writings that could not be verified in other extant sources.
 He added that the interpolations of Tatishchev were 'idiosyncratic fables' that were not necessarily 'dishonest' insertions, but that 'the scholars who are trying to use his history as a source[,] they are really dangerous.'
 Lur'e accused George Vernadsky's Kievan Russia (1948) of uncritically recycling Tatishchev information about an alleged commercial treaty that Vladimir the Great supposedly concluded with the Volga Bulgars in 1006, which is only found in Tatishchev's second (printed) redaction of the Istoriya Rossiyskaya, not in his first redaction, and is not known from any other source, but fits neatly with Tatishchev's own mercantilist theories.
 Vernadsky knew that S. L. Peshtich had written an article in 1946 arguing that there is no evidence of such a treaty, 'but [Vernadsky] neither accepted its conclusions nor refuted them in any way.'
 Similarly, Vernadsky wrote that 'Tatishchev's data fit well into the general historical picture' about Roman of Smolensk and Konstantin of Suzdal founding schools in the 12th and 13th centuries, even though this is only recorded in Tatishchev's second redaction, nowhere else, and seems to conveniently echo Tatishchev's Enlightenment ideas about the importance of education, rather than reflecting historical sources.

+In 1986, Giovanna Brogi Bercoff studied Tatishchev's ideology, finding that the ideas espoused in the Tatishchev information are quite often borrowed from the works of Justus Lipsius and Christian Wolff, of whom Tatishchev was an avid reader.
+From Wolff, he borrowed "ideas of natural law, social contract between the ruler and people, and the moral and ethical component in political life, “good advisers” as an indispensable element of virtuous rule, the corruptive effect [of] the monarch’s false promises, the desirability of direct inheritance."
+From Lipsius, Tatishchev borrowed the "approach to the past as a set of moral exempla.
+According to Lipsius, only the moral benefits of the didactic reading of the past justify the effort expended on studying history."
+Brogi Bercoff observed that the most striking parts of the Istoriia rossiiskaia are numerous speeches, which were absent in the medieval Rus' chronicles.
+Moreover, these speeches are full of rhetorical devices that were commonly used during the Southern and Western European Renaissance, but that were unknown in Old East Slavic literature.

 Ukrainian historian Oleksiy Tolochko published a detailed examination of the Istoriya Rossiyskaya in 2005, summarising the issue as when there is anything Tatishchev wrote that is 'completely unknown in other sources', it 'must be considered "Tatishchev information" and thus suspect' (in the words of Donald Ostrowski).